NatTuck/hw-quest/content/classes/2024-09/cs2010/notes/12-midterm-review.md

 Exam is this Friday.

-Here's a practice midterm: (Practice Midterm Fall 2024)[../practice-midterm.pdf]
+Here's a practice midterm: [Practice Midterm Fall 2024](../sample-midterm.pdf)

 Review topics: